 To do this, to become a part of your health care team and to accept that responsibility, is the single most important thing that you can do on this journey.
 It will prove your capability to yourself; it will make clear the vital role we play in our own health; it will foster a stronger relationship between you, your body, and your intuition; and it will throw you a life preserver at the moment when you think you can’t possibly tread water any longer.

-Your cells are listening to your thoughts, your mind and body are connected, so if you truly believe you are a healing machine, you know that you are actively doing everything you can to heal and prevent illness, and you remind yourself often of all those things you are doing to become and stay healthy, your cells just might follow suit and believe it too.
+The mind-body connection has been proven to be real.
+Your cells are listening to your thoughts and feelings.
+So, if you truly believe you are a healing machine, you know that you are actively doing everything you can to heal and prevent illness, and you remind yourself often of all those things you are doing to become and stay healthy, your cells just might follow suit and believe it too.
 Why not at least try?

 To your happy healing ❤️